 - The Acumen website does a great job of integrating multimedia throughout the site, allowing visitors to consume information in multiple ways including video, photography, text, and info graphics working together to create an engaging experience for visitors.

 - The homepage is visually compelling and immediately catches the eye as colourful clips of team members and people who have been helped by Acumen play on a loop.
 Manoverboard worked with Acumen during its founding to design a corporate identity, initial website, and style guide that was instrumental in establishing them as a leader in global philanthropy.
-See the case study here.
+The current site was designed by the digital agency Briteweb.

 - There are several videos throughout the site that demonstrate what Acumen does and how their different programs work—a great alternative to having visitors read a slew of text.